awslabs/git-secrets/README.rst

 ``--scan-history``
     Scans repository including all revisions.
-When a file contains a secret, the matched text from the file being scanned will be written to stdout and the script will exit with a non-zero RC.
+When a file contains a secret, the matched text from the file being scanned will be written to stdout and the script will exit with a non-zero status.
 Each matched line will be written with the name of the file that matched, a colon, the line number that matched, a colon, and then the line of text that matched.

 ``--list``
-    Lists the git-secrets configuration for the current repo or in the global git config.
+    Lists the ``git-secrets`` configuration for the current repo or in the global git config.

 ``--add``